tc39/proposal-record-tuple/tutorial/en.md

 ---

-# Keeping track of objects in Record & Tuple
+# Storing objects in Record & Tuple

 As we've seen multiple times, Record and Tuple will give you the dreaded `TypeError` every time you need to store an object in them.

-If you need to refer to objects anyway, you can indirectly reference them.
+However, it's often useful to associate mutable objects to an otherwise immutable data structure: this proposal provides an ergonomic way of doing so.
 In this part we're going to see how!

-## Tracking objects through indices
+## The `Box` primitive type

 Let's now imagine we have an app state that requires us to keep track of a DOM node: